Tuesday, May 06, 2008

 Begonia at the dock

-Before we set out this year, Kyle had done most (all) of the boat maintenance and now I have started I'm learning lots more about the boat and feeling pretty proud of myself, I'm also learning what NOT to do.
+Before we set out this year, Kyle had done most (all) of the boat maintenance and now that I have started joining in, I'm learning lots more about the boat and feeling pretty proud of myself.
+I'm also learning what NOT to do.

 So I got to test out all my SCUBA gear.
-Although it had all been recently serviced, this is the first time I had used it in at least 5 years so I was quadruple checking everything, and working through every what-if disaster scenario I could just to be sure - but eventually I took the plunge AND found my bearing assembly.
-Luckily by the time I told Kyle it was all recovered, put back together and working fine.
-Hopefully my next dive will be a little more enjoyable.
+Although it had all been recently serviced, this is the first time I had used it in at least 5 years, so I was quadruple checking everything and working through every what-if disaster scenario I could, just to be sure.
+Eventually I took the plunge AND found my bearing assembly.
+Luckily, by the time I told Kyle, it was all recovered, put back together and working fine.
+Hopefully, my next dive will be a little more enjoyable.

 1 comment: